Wondering how to use a menstrual cup?

 Period blood can have a slight odor when left in the toilet, but the bigger issue is the possible pink tinge left in the toilet bowl.
 It’s easy to clean, but there’s an easier way to avoid any coloring!

-Just pour your cup into the sink if you don’t want to flush.
+Just pour your cup into the sink if you want to save water by not flushing.
 It’s fine if there’s a little bit of blood left in the toilet- as long as you’re pouring out most of it in the sink, you can continue to conserve water like normal!
 Just make sure everyone in your household is on board.

 Oh, and if your cup is full, put a hand underneath when you’re bringing it over to the sink.
 And don’t sneeze unless you want to reenact Carrie.